abogoyavlensky/automigrate/README.md

 ## State

-Project is in alpha state till the `1.0.0` version, and it is not intended for production use for now.
+Project is in alpha state till the `1.0.0` version, and it is not ready for production use for now.
 Breaking changes are possible.